Uoriou/Book-Inventory-Management-System/README.md

 ```bash
    docker-compose exec web python manage.py createsuperuser
 ```
-The command will ask for your username and password, which allow you to access Django admin panel.
+The command will ask for your username and password, which will allow you to access the Django admin panel.

 To stop the container and the application run:
 ```bash